shuo-young/shuo-young.github.io/_pages/about.md

 # 🔥 News
+- *2024.11*: &nbsp;🎉 I win the National Scholarship for Doctoral Students
+- *2024.11*: &nbsp;🎉 One paper is accepted by SANER 2025.
+Congrats to Lei Xiao!
 - 🌟 Smart contract audit and transaction trace platform [XBlock Web3 Product](https://xblock.pro/) is online
 - *2024.07*: &nbsp;🎉 One paper is accepted by ICSE 2025
 - *2024.05*: &nbsp;🎉 One paper is accepted by TOSEM